slarmoo/.github/profile/webFrameworks/react/vite/vite.md

 ![React altered](reactAppAltered.png)

-When you are done, submit a screen capture of the altered application to the Canvas assignment.
+_If assignment submission is required for this section of the course_: Submit a screen capture of the altered application to the Canvas assignment.

 Don't forget to update your GitHub startup repository `notes.md` with all of the things you learned and want to remember.